rajeevphysics/Obsidian-MathMatter/Notes/Circuits/Capacitors.md

+---

+---

 >[!summary]
 >- Formed when two conductors are separated by an insulator
->- It's "charged " when the two conductors have opposite [[Charges]]
+>- It's "charged " when the two conductors have opposite charges
->- To find capacitance the general formula is to use gausses law to find the electric field and Q_enc.
-Than find the potential difference from [[Electric Potential Energy]] or [[Electric Potential]]
+>- To find capacitance the general formula is to use Gauss's law to find the electric field and $Q_enc$.
+>- To find potential difference we use general formula from electrical potential energy
 >
 >**Key equations:**
 >